SystemRDL/systemrdl-compiler/docs/properties.rst

 -----------------------
 The SystemRDL language describes numerous properties.
 Many of them are very closely interrelated.
 Even if not explicitly assigned, some of these may inherit an implied value based on other properties.
+In order to simplify the designer's job of interpreting user input, the SystemRDL compiler's :meth:`Node.get_property() <systemrdl.node.Node.get_property>` method will automatically return these implied default values.

 For example: